-“I think it is the marketing of easy website building and the myth of a drag and drop page builder that creates an unrealistic assumption. ”
+It is the marketing of easy website building and the myth of a drag and drop page builder that creates an unrealistic assumption.

-In my opinion, your time is better spent learning how to market your site rather than build it.
-You will have little time for anything else if you try to learn enough of the important aspects that go into a good website.
-What is going to make you money is focusing on getting your professionally designed website in front of as many people as possible?
+In my opinion, marketing your site is time better spent than learning how to build a website.
+You will have little time for anything else if you try to know enough of the essential aspects that go into a good website.
+What will make you money is focusing on getting your professionally designed website in front of as many people as possible?

 - Update pictures and text to the existing site with a little training